API Study Abroad and Intern Abroad Scholarships

 API Intern Scholarship

-API is proud to award a two semester and two summer scholarships for $500 each to participants on our international internship programs.
+API is proud to award two semester and two summer scholarships for $500 each to participants on our international internship programs.

 Download the scholarship application here.